Moddable-OpenSource/moddable/documentation/xs/XS Compartment.md

 The `bindings` array allow the same expressiveness as import and export declarations without requiring a JavaScript parser.
 Compartments check the declarations and can throw a `SyntaxError`.

-Once the module is loaded and linked, the compartment calls the `initialize` function with three arguments
+Once the module is loaded and linked, the compartment calls the `execute` function with three arguments

 - `$`: the [module environment record](https://tc39.es/ecma262/#sec-module-environment-records),
 - `Import`: a function equivalent to the `import` call in a module body.
 The argument is `undefined` if `needsImport` was false.